 Thank you to the land protectors who have ensured we can continue to have clean air to breathe and a living Earth to hold us.

-It’s equally important to me to acknowledge and offer gratitude the early yogis of Asia, specifically modern India and China as well as those of Africa who developed, codified, preserved, and passed along the remarkable practice of yoga.
+It’s equally important to me to acknowledge and offer gratitude to the early yogis of Asia, specifically modern India and China as well as those of Africa who developed, codified, preserved, and passed along the remarkable practice of yoga.

 Thank you to those who have modeled moving with compassion, courage, awareness, and in community.